iamshreeram/feedback-api-backfill/README.md

 - Ensure your webhook endopoint can handle duplicate events.
 If for some reason the script fails, you may need to re-run the script.

+- If your webhook endpoint requires authentication you may need to modify the webhook request.

 ## Running the script

 1. Install python dependencies.